- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (28 Oct, 29 Oct, 30 Oct).
+Solar Activity Forecast: Solar activity is likely to be low with a slight chance for an M-class flare on days one, two, and three (28 Oct, 29 Oct, 30 Oct).

 IIA.
-Geophysical Activity Summary 26/2100Z to 27/2100Z: The geomagnetic field has been at quiet to active levels for the past 24 hours.
-Solar wind speed reached a peak of 672 km/s at 27/0000Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 36223 pfu.
+Geophysical Activity Summary 26/2100Z to 27/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
+Solar wind speed reached a peak of 417 km/s at 27/0528Z.
+Total IMF reached 7 nT at 26/2136Z.
+The maximum southward component of Bz reached -2 nT at 27/0116Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 138 pfu.

 III.
 Event probabilities 28 Oct-30 Oct